AI Slop: The Definitive 2026 Guide (with Real Data)

 - "best of" tutorials, "design inspiration" posts, awwwards.com entries

 These sources are not bad.
-They are just *narrow*.
-They overrepresent a particular era of design (2022–2024 SaaS), a particular framework (Tailwind), and a particular aesthetic (rounded corners, blur backgrounds, blue/indigo gradients).
-When a model has seen ten thousand examples of the same hero pattern and forty examples of an unusual one, its default output gravitates to the ten thousand.
+They are *narrow*.
+They overrepresent one era of design (2022–2024 SaaS), one framework (Tailwind), and one aesthetic (rounded corners, blur backgrounds, blue/indigo gradients).
+When a model has seen ten thousand examples of the same hero and forty examples of an unusual one, its default output gravitates to the ten thousand.

 The seven dimensions of AI slop